frankycmpz/frankycmpz/README.md

 # Hi, my name is Franky Campuzano.

-I'm an undergrad at Columbia University studying politics and programming.
+I'm a senior at Columbia University studying programming and politics.

 Most of the projects on here will involve my Twitter bots.
 I decided to invest the unhealthy amount of time I spend on Twitter into something that would take advantage of my programming skills.